wald-tq/ui-router.github.io/_ng1_tutorial/hellosolarsystem.md

 When the user tries to activate a state which has a `resolve:` block, UI-Router will fetch the required data *before activating the state*.

-An Angular 1 `resolve:` block is an object on a state definition.
+An AngularJS (1.x) `resolve:` block is an object on a state definition.
 Each key is the name of some data to load, and each value is a function which returns a promise for the data.
 Resolve functions are injected using Angular's injector.
 {: .notice--info}